Alumni Committee on Racial & Ethnic Diversity

-The Alumni Committee on Racial and Ethnic Diversity is dedicated to serving Carolina’s multi-cultural communities by engaging diverse alumni in the life of the university, and forging deeper and lasting relationships between Carolina and its minority constituents.
+The Alumni Committee on Racial and Ethnic Diversity is dedicated to serving Carolina’s multi-cultural communities by engaging diverse alumni in the life of the university, and forging deeper and lasting relationships between Carolina and its racially and ethnically diverse constituents.

 Four sub-committees—the African American, Asian, Latina/o and American Indian—join together to generate new leadership roles and funding opportunities critical to Carolina’s ambition to lead all public universities into the future of true excellence in higher education.

 Carolina’s student body becomes more diverse with each entering class, creating a richer and more dynamic academic experience for all students.
 Every group is unique in its history, traditions, background and experiences, but all are woven together to form the very fabric of this great institution.